flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201130-fauci-holiday-travel/index.md

 * Dr. Fauci advised that those who recently traveled (and are able to do so) should get tested and quarantine.
 * In terms of what state and local governments can do to help slow the spread, he said “close the bars and keep the schools open” – though he also noted there is no one size fits all policy that works for every community.
 * **HELP IS ON THE WAY:** In recent weeks three pharmaceutical companies announced promising clinical trial results for COVID-19 vaccines.
 On Monday, Moderna joined Pfizer, becoming the second company to apply for emergency use authorization from the FDA for its COVID-19 vaccine.
   * Health and Human Services Secretary Alex Azar said he expects the U.S. will have 40 million doses of vaccines available for high-risk and vulnerable populations, such as frontline workers, by the end of the year.
-However, vaccines are not expected to be widely available until next year.ontline workers, by the end of the year.
 However, vaccines are not expected to be widely available until next year.